A guide to choosing between the two treks

 On our second day of acclimatisation in the town of Manang we recommend a visit to the Himalayan Rescue Association clinic.
 Established in 1981, the clinic seeks to protect trekkers in the Annapurna region through both education and emergency assistance.
 You can also learn about the 2014 snowstorm disaster and what was done to assist trekkers during that fateful time.

-On Day 9 of the trek we visit the Vishnu temple of Muktinath near the desert town of Ranipauwa.
-Muktinath is a pilgrimage site for both Hindus and Buddhists.
-And the next day we visit the mediaeval riverside village of Kagbeni.
+After the trek we visit the mediaeval riverside village of Kagbeni.
 Here one finds the Kag Chode Thupten Samphel Ling Gompa, which means Monastery of the Place to Stop and Develop Concentration on the Teachings of Lord Buddha.
 The monastery was founded in the fifteenth century and is still in use today.
-It’s painted a striking orange and has a desolate mountain dropping scree at its feet as a neighbour.
+It's painted a striking orange and has a desolate mountain dropping scree at its feet as a neighbour.

 Prayer flags